MaratIbragimov/Jenkins_Job_DSL_Tutorial/Jenkins_Job_DSL/Jenkins_Job_DSL.md

 # Jenkins Jobs DSL

-A Jenkins job DSL a plugin that allows us to define/configure jenkins jobs programmatically.
+A Jenkins job DSL is a plugin that allows us to define/configure jenkins jobs programmatically.

 ## Jobs DSL plugin installation: